superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

 ## Explanation of the Code

 - **VPC**: Sets up a VPC with public and private subnets and a NAT Gateway.
-- **EC2 Security Group**: Allows HTTP (port 80) access to the EC2 instance.
-- **IAM Role**: Creates an IAM role for the EC2 instance to use Systems Manager (SSM).
-- **EC2 Instance**: Launches an EC2 instance in the public subnet with the SSM role attached.
+- **ESC cluster**: Launches an ECS Fargate cluster including a service an related tasks.
-- **RDS Security Group**: Allows MySQL (port 3306) access from the EC2 security group.
+- **RDS Security Group**: Allows MySQL (port 3306) access from the ECS Fargate service security group.
 - **RDS Instance**: Creates an RDS MySQL instance in the private subnet with generated credentials stored in AWS Secrets Manager.
   - Configures various parameters like instance type, storage, backups, and database name.
 - **Outputs**: Outputs the RDS instance endpoint, secret ARN, and security group IDs for verification.

-This setup creates a complete environment with both compute (EC2) and database (RDS) resources, properly secured within a VPC structure.
+This setup creates a complete environment with both compute (ECS) and database (RDS) resources, properly secured within a VPC structure.

 3. **Deploy the Stack**